 Our animal centre is closed until further notice.
-If you are adopting a cat, we will contact you to discuss the new adoption procedure.
-Dog adoptions will not take place until further notice.
+If you are interested in adopting an animal in our care, please go to the animal profile pages and complete the contact forms.
+Our team will then contact you to discuss the current adoption process.

 Monday to Sunday - 10 am to 4 pm - Please queue before entering and follow all safety measures in place.